 - to develop, establish, maintain, monitor compliance with and enforce standards respecting continuing education for members, and develop rules respecting exceptions from the continuing education requirements in circumstances the college considers appropriate;

 - to provide information for the public about the regulated health profession and assist persons in exercising their rights under the Act and the regulations and bylaws;

 - to develop, establish and maintain programs to promote the ability of members to respond to changes in practice environments, advances in technology and other emerging issues;

 - to promote and enhance relations between the college and its members, other colleges, key stakeholders and the public;

 - to promote inter-professional collaboration with other colleges; and

 - to administer the college’s affairs and perform its duties and carry out its powers in accordance with the Act, the regulations and the bylaws.

-The affairs of CRNPEI are governed by a 9-member Council: 6 nominated Registered Nurses (Council Chair, Council Chair-Elect & 4 Councillors) plus three public representatives.
+The affairs of CRNMPEI are governed by a 9-member Council: 6 nominated Registered Nurses (Council Chair, Council Chair-Elect & 4 Councillors) plus three public representatives.